onekey-sec/unblob/docs/guide.md

 ### Skip extraction with file magic

-The extraction process can be **faster** and produce **less false positives** if we just ignore some of the files which we know will not contain meaningful results or it makes no sense to extract them.
-Examples of such file formats are SQLite, images, fonts, PDF documents.
+The extraction process can be **faster** and produce **less false positives** if we just ignore some files, which we know will not contain meaningful results, or it makes no sense to extract them.
+Examples of such file formats are SQLite, images, fonts, or PDF documents.

 We have a [default for the skip list](https://github.com/onekey-sec/unblob/blob/3008039881a0434deb75962e7999b7e35aca8271/unblob/processing.py#L44-L56), but you can change it with the `--skip-magic` CLI option.
 Here is a silly example: